 Your search should consider the overall size of the device, its functionality, and how easily it will mesh with your other devices.
 Honing in on these key factors will ensure you get a portable WiFi router you’ll use again and again.

-Best designed portable Wifi: TP-Link N300 Wireless Portable Nano Travel Router
+Best designed: TP-Link N300 Wireless Portable Nano Travel Router

 The TP-Link is compact, simple, looks great, and can fit in a pocket or the pouch of a knapsack.
 It can deliver 300Mbps WiFi speed on a 2.4G hertz band, which makes it great for streaming and online gaming. it’s compatible with Chromecast, and powers via a Micro USB port.
 We like it because it’s sleek, secure, and efficient.

 Can it give you enough battery life if a power source isn’t available?

 It’s mankind’s biggest collective struggle in the modern age—the constant raging against the dying of the battery.
 From phones to laptops, tiny battery icons taunt us from their top corner perches, slowly bleeding down until their red bars inform you that you’d better wrap it up, save your data, and hurry to an outlet before all of your work is lost.

 Although a lot of portable WiFi devices can be powered via USB, you may find yourself in a situation where WiFi is needed but a USB-compatible device may not be available.
 Here’s where to find a mobile hotspot that will cover you even if you have to rely on battery power.